ChernegaSergiy/netbsd-wii-monitor-bot/README.md

 ## Features

 - **Automated Monitoring:** Periodically checks the target website for updates based on a timestamp.
-- **Screenshot Capture:** Takes a screenshot of the status page using the [ScreenshotOne API](https://screenshotone.com/).
+- **Screenshot Capture:** Takes a screenshot of the status page using Puppeteer, which can be run locally or on a remote server.
 - **Telegram Notifications:** Sends a message with the captured screenshot to a designated Telegram channel whenever a new update is detected.
 - **Administrative Interface:** Provides a Telegram-based interface for administrators to:
   - View current bot settings.
-  - Edit various settings (check URL, chat ID, API keys, timezone settings, screenshot dimensions and quality, check interval).
+  - Edit various settings (check URL, chat ID, Puppeteer server URL, timezone settings, screenshot dimensions and quality, check interval).
   - Manually trigger a test of the bot's functionality.
   - Force an immediate check of the website.
 - **Configuration via Database:** Uses an SQLite database to store and manage bot settings, allowing for easy modification without code changes.